yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/autumn-msk-group-meeting.md

   threshold for referral for subcutaneous lipoma that has no concerning features from 7cm to 10cm.
 If there is cosmetic or pain concern then the GP will refer to plastic surgery.
-This new pathway to be uploaded to the YIC website (action for SIG PMs)\r
+This new pathway to be uploaded to the YIC website (action for SIG PMs)

-  Discussion around standardisation of MRI in “lumps” e.g T1, T2 FS or STIR in one or two planes and gadolinium not required (happy for this protocol to be adopted)\r
+  Discussion around standardisation of MRI in “lumps” e.g T1, T2 FS or STIR in one or two planes and gadolinium not required (happy for this protocol to be adopted)

   Discussion around use of DIXON technique.\

-  \r

   Document discussion around standard protocol, use the YIC principle of a minimum dataset and publish on the MSK SIG page on website (action for SIG PMs to circulate)

-  3.\tPrimary Care Diagnostic Referral Pathway for U/S
+  3. Primary Care Diagnostic Referral Pathway for U/S

-  Phil Robinson gave background to this document.
+  \   Phil Robinson gave background to this document.
 Need for written guidance for GPs to refer to.
 With aim to restrict referrals.
-Discussion around hernia referrals, shoulder pain, masses. \r
+Discussion around hernia referrals, shoulder pain, masses.\

-  Use YIC to make sure this applies.
-Phil R happy for us to use the document with a YIC format for circulation and agreement. (action SIG PMs)\r
+  \   Use YIC to make sure this applies.
+Phil R happy for us to use the document with a YIC format for circulation and agreement. (action SIG PMs)"

-  \r\n"
 ---